 - Does a part of your estate name beneficiaries or heirs other than your partner?

-Kliem and Associates will help guide you through your prenuptial agreement - every step of the way.
+Kliem and Balusek will help guide you through your prenuptial agreement - every step of the way.
 If you're not sure if you need one, contact us.
 We'll schedule a consultation and look at your situation and advise you the best course of action.